bowers-illinois-edu/egap-latex-guide/latex-guide.md

   few lines as possible.
 (See [this nice short guide on tables](https://people.inf.ethz.ch/markusp/teaching/guides/guide-tables.pdf)).

-The figure caption should describe, not discuss.
-A reader should not have to hunt in the text to understand a figure.

 ## Math

 Math fonts should work with the main font of the article.
 For examples of good